 “No way" is going to be the answer for most people.
-Samsung has no false pretenses with the Fold 2: it’s a phone for the rich, fancy, elite — whatever you want to call them (or yourself).
+Samsung has no pretenses with the Fold 2: it’s a phone for the rich, fancy, elite — whatever you want to call them (or yourself).
 The included perks, like membership to FoundersCard and complementary Michelin-rated meals, are dead giveaways to who this device is for.
 A broke college student isn't buying a Fold 2 (not without starving for a few months).

 But if your middle name happens to be Moneybags, the Fold 2 is a blast of freshness in the stale phone world, even despite it still having some glaring drawbacks.
 In one year, Samsung has flipped the script on the Fold.
 Nearly everything that made the original Fold impossible to recommend, even for those who could afford it, has improved.
-Key among these changes is the noticeably larger cover display, more durable foldable screen made of ultra-thin glass instead of plastic, and smarter software that adapts to the folding design.
+Key among these changes is the noticeably larger cover display, the more durable foldable screen made of ultra-thin glass instead of plastic, and smarter software that adapts to the folding design.

-As one of the harshest critics on foldables (fairly so in my opinion), I found myself secretly loving the Fold 2 over the last week.
+As one of the harshest critics on foldables (fairly so, in my opinion), I found myself secretly loving the Fold 2 over the last week.
 Much of this has to do with my new work-at-home lifestyle because of COVID-19.
-But also all of the Fold 2's upgrades — big and small — which have vastly improved usability.
+But also all of the Fold 2's upgrades — big and small — have vastly improved usability.
 The Fold 2 is not just a phone — I think it's the turning point for foldables altogether.

 I ripped into the original Fold for being too big and too heavy.
 The Fold is still a big chonky phone.
 In fact, it’s actually ever so slightly thicker, wider, and heavier.
 But just barely.
 You won’t notice it if you own a first-gen Fold.
 Everyone else definitely will feel the extra heft.
 If you prefer your phones dainty, you should probably stop looking at foldables right now.

 The bulkiness drove me crazy last year, but I’ve come to terms with it for a few reasons.
 First, I no longer commute to work, which means pocketability isn’t a major concern for me anymore.
-The Fold 2’s size and weight doesn’t affect mobility when it’s mostly transported between rooms.
+The Fold 2’s size and weight don’t affect mobility when it’s mostly transported between rooms.

-Second, when I do go outside these days, the Fold 2 goes right into my small shoulder bag along with other pandemic essentials such as hand sanitizer, spare face mask, a pack of tissues, and disposable gloves.
+Second, when I do go outside these days, the Fold 2 goes right into my small shoulder bag along with other pandemic essentials such as hand sanitizer, a spare face mask, a pack of tissues, and disposable gloves.
 Pre-COVID-19, my phone went in my pants pocket.
 Nowadays, a big phone is not as big of a deal because leaving without a personal bag is not an option.
 Men: If you’re still looking at personal bags with scorn, you need to get over your boomer mindset.
 Shoulder bags are cool and useful.